Cosmic neutrinos from temporarily gamma-suppressed blazars: Abstract

 \section{Abstract}

 Despite the uncovered association of a high-energy neutrino with the apparent flaring state of blazar TXS\,0506+056 in 2017, the mechanisms leading to astrophysical particle acceleration and neutrino production are still uncertain.
-Recent studies found that blazars in a $\gamma$-flaring state are too sparse for neutrino production, making the multi-messenger observation of TXS\,0506+056 difficult to explain.
-Here we show that the Fermi-LAT $\gamma$ flux of another blazar, PKS\,1502+106 was at a local minimum when IceCube recorded a coincident high-energy neutrino IC-190730A.
-This suggests the presence of a large target photon and proton density that helps produce neutrinos while temporarily suppressing observable $\gamma$ emission.
-Using data from the OVRO 40-meter Telescope, we find that radio emission from PKS\,1502+106 at the time of the coincident neutrino IC-190730A was in a high state, in contrast to other time periods when radio and $\gamma$ fluxes are correlated.
+Recent studies found that when transparent to $\gamma$-rays, $\gamma$-flaring blazars do not have the opacity for protons to produce neutrinos.
+Here we present observational evidence for an alternative explanation, in which $\gamma$-ray emission is suppressed during efficient neutrino production.
+A large proton and target photon density help produce neutrinos while temporarily suppress the observable $\gamma$-emission due to a large $\gamma \gamma$ opacity.
+We show that the Fermi-LAT $\gamma$-flux of blazar PKS\,1502+106 was at a local minimum when IceCube recorded the coincident high-energy neutrino IC-190730A.
+Using data from the OVRO 40-meter Telescope, we find that radio emission from PKS\,1502+106 at the time period of the coincident neutrino IC-190730A was in a high state, in contrast to earlier time periods when radio and $\gamma$ fluxes are correlated for both low and high states.
 This points to an active outflow that is $\gamma$-suppressed at the time of neutrino production.
-We find similar local $\gamma$ suppression in other blazars, including the MAGIC flux of TXS\,0506+056 and the Fermi-LAT flux of PKS\,B1424-418 at the time of coincident IceCube neutrino detections, further supporting the above model.
+We find similar local $\gamma$-suppression in other blazars, including in MAGIC's TeV flux of TXS\,0506+056 and Fermi-LAT's flux of blazar PKS\,B1424–418 at the time of coincident IceCube neutrino detections.
 Using temporary $\gamma$-suppression, neutrino-blazar coincidence searches could be substantially more sensitive than previously assumed, enabling the identification of the origin of IceCube's diffuse neutrino flux possibly with already existing data.

 \keywords{galaxies: active, galaxies: individual (PKS 1502+106), gamma rays: galaxies, neutrinos, radio continuum: galaxies}